muarshad01/Quran_Topics/Quran_Topics/Ilm.md

 ***

 #### [Sahib-e-Ilm ki Pehchan Kya Hai? | SSA Shah](https://www.youtube.com/watch?v=lhvWBcVIbm0)
-* When we meet a sahid-e-ilm, there are Two LITMUS tests:
+* When we meet a sahib-e-ilm, there are Two LITMUS tests:
-1. Na-maloom-sa Itminaan-hota-hai,
+1. Na-maloom-sa atminaan-hota-hai,
-2. Hamaray-kandoon-say bohaj-uttar-gaya
+2. Hamaray-kandhon-say bohaj-uttar-gaya
 3. Kashish-hoo-gee, hamarah-baar-baar janay-ko dil-chahay-gaa
 4. He will not do a Nasiyat to us, but surprisingly, we turn-towards-Naiki